MicrosoftDocs/sql-docs/docs/big-data-cluster/concept-application-deployment.md

 For next steps, see [How to deploy an app on SQL Server big data clusters](app-create.md).

-#### Limitations of dtsx utility
+#### Limitations of the dtexec utility

-All limitations and known issue for SQL Server Integration Services (SSIS) on Linux are applied for this feature.
-You can find out more from [Limitations and known issues for SSIS on Linux](../linux/sql-server-linux-ssis-known-issues.md)
+All limitations and known issues for SQL Server Integration Services (SSIS) on Linux are applicable in [!INCLUDE[ssbigdataclusters-ss-nover](../includes/ssbigdataclusters-ss-nover.md)].
+You can find out more from [Limitations and known issues for SSIS on Linux](../linux/sql-server-linux-ssis-known-issues.md).

 ### Using app deploy MLeap runtime